 United Infrastructure Listed by play Ransomware Group

-On July 7, 2026, the ransomware group known as Play added United Infrastructure to its public leak site, confirming that it had exfiltrated internal files from the United Kingdom-based company during a ransomware attack.
+On July 7, 2026, the ransomware group known as Play added United Infrastructure to its public leak site, claiming that it had exfiltrated internal files from the United Kingdom-based company during a ransomware attack.

 Public reporting indicates the incident involves a ransomware deployment followed by data theft.
 The Play group posted details of the breach on its dark-web leak portal, a standard step in its double-extortion playbook.
 Available reporting describes the exposed material as internal files, though the exact volume and full list of data types remain unconfirmed by independent verification at the time of writing.
 No precise victim count for individuals has been released, but infrastructure and construction-sector companies like United Infrastructure routinely hold employee records, vendor contracts, financial documents, and operational data that can include personal information.